-Note:(When you add the 10-20 pounds onto your percentage, it’s just the same weight you used last week plus 10-20 pounds.)
+When you add the 10-20 pounds onto your percentage, it’s just the same weight you used last week plus 10-20 pounds.

-Note:(Do not add 15-25 pounds onto your lift in addition to the 10-20 from week 2.
-Instead add on extra weight to get a total of 15-25 pounds.)
+Do not add 15-25 pounds onto your lift in addition to the 10-20 from week 2.
+Instead, add on extra weight to get a total of 15-25 pounds.

-To get your percentages you need to plugin your one rep max.
-For example lets say you can bench 200 pounds for one rep, then your week one would look as follows:
+To get the percentages you need to plugin your one rep max.
+For example, let’s say you can bench 200 pounds for one rep, then your week one would look as follows:

-The way it works is it adapts your CNS to handling heavier weight, your warm-up weight will feel like an empty bar.
-You will also perfect your form practicing the lift four times a week also known as “greasing the groove” in lifts like bench press.
+The way it works is it adapts your CNS into handling heavier weight easier so that your warm-up weight will feel like an empty bar.
+You will also perfect your form practicing the lift four times a week, which is known as “greasing the groove” in lifts like a bench press.
 By not going to failure you are allowing your muscles to not be fatigued and continue to overreach.
 It really is a controlled form of overtraining and takes advantage of supercompensation.

-When you add weight each week be careful not to add to much.
+When you add weight each week, be careful not to add too much.
 The rule of thumb is to add more on lifts like the squat and deadlift and less on lifts like the bench press.
 If you fail a set it usually means you added to much weight and should most likely drop back down at least five pounds.

 If the weight feels to easy then feel free to add a little more as long as you know you can handle it.
-When you complete the program be sure to rest and deload before you max out.
-You can max out a few days after completing the program, but the recommendation is at least one week, however listen to your body and if you need more than take more.
+When you complete the program, be sure to rest and deload before you max out.
+You can max out a few days after completing the program, but the recommendation is at least one week However, listen to your body and if you need more, then take more.
 It’s not unheard of to take two weeks off after running a program like this especially if you’re an advanced lifter or have poor recovery ability.

 Staying hydrated is also a key part of any program and is vital to both strength and recovery, so be sure to drink as much water as you can for the best results.
-Finally, adding a recovery supplement like REDEMPTION Post-Workout Growth Fuel will help keep your immune system optimal, increase your recovery, and ensure you’re rebuilding to bring your top performance the next session.
+Finally, adding a recovery supplement like POWERBUILD post-workout will help keep your immune system optimal, increase your recovery, and ensure you’re rebuilding to bring your top performance the next session.